 You can refuse to do a breathalyzer or a sobriety test.
 When you do so, though, you should remain polite and as cooperative with other requests as you can.
 You have the right to speak to an Austin DUI attorney before taking the tests if you want to.
 Still, the officer may arrest you if they think you’re not sober.

-When You Get Arrested
+What Happens When You Get Pulled Over